FFede0/RL4CC/README.md

 i.e., you must ensure that `src/__init__.py` is actually executed.

 ### Training experiments with a custom Model

+>[!CAUTION]
+> This is currently supported only for RLLib-based RL algorithms.

 To use a custom neural network, this needs to be registered in the `ray.rllib.models.ModelCatalog`.
 As an example, suppose that your code